entando/entando-docs/vuepress/docs/_posts/2023-08-14-streamlit.md

 :::

 ## Create a Streamlit widget
-Now that the service is working you can create a simple Entando widget to display the Streamlit app embedded on a page.
-See the [Simple Widget Tutorial](../v7.2/tutorials/compose/widgets-fragments.md/) for the basic steps and the [Streamlit Embed documentation]( https://docs.streamlit.io/streamlit-community-cloud/share-your-app/embed-your-app) for the options available to custom the embedded display.
+Now that the service is working, you can create a simple Entando widget to display the Streamlit app embedded on a page.
+See the [Simple Widget Tutorial](../v7.2/tutorials/compose/widgets-fragments.md/) for the basic steps and the [Streamlit Embed documentation]( https://docs.streamlit.io/streamlit-community-cloud/share-your-app/embed-your-app) for options to customize the embedded display.

 1. Go to `Components` → `Widgets` to create a simple widget.
 Make sure to update the path to match your service.
 ``` html